Documentation Index

 Memory Module

 Your AI assistant just got a memory upgrade.
 Stop losing context between conversations.
 Stop repeating yourself.
-Start building a knowledge base that actually learns what’s important to you.The Memory Module works with Claude Desktop, Continue, Cursor, Zed, and 25+ other AI assistants.
-Included in all ULPI.io plans.
+Start building a knowledge base that actually learns what’s important to you.The Problem with AI Conversations Today

 Every conversation with your AI assistant starts from scratch.
 You’ve probably experienced this:- 📄 Re-explaining context every single conversation